-5.4.3.1 Configuring the Zyxel Device
+5.5.2.1 Configure the Zyxel Device as a Media server

 To use your Zyxel Device as a media server, follow the steps below.

 1 Go to the Network Setting > USB Service > Media Server screen.

 - 2 Enable Media Server, and then select an interface on which you want to enable the media server function. - 3 Enter the path clients use to access the media files on a USB storage device connected to the Zyxel Device, and click Apply.